Geoffrey Berg Partner

 - Represented a central Texas plant worker who had been injured on the job by a malfunctioning fence.
 The claim was settled for policy limits before filing suit.

 - Represented a nursing home patient against a large health care institution which resulted in a favorable confidential settlement.

-- With David Berg, represented the plaintiffs in a mass action against the Marriott Corporation.
+- Represented the plaintiffs in a mass action against the Marriott Corporation.
 The plaintiffs alleged fraud in the inducement by Marriott in convincing them to enter into limited partnerships with the hotel chain.
 Following extensive discovery and summary jury trial, the case settled for $425 million.
 Cause No. 96CI-08327; Whitey Ford, et al. v.
 Host Marriott Corporation, et al.; In the District Court of Bexar County, Texas, 285th Judicial District.

 - Represented a former high-level employee of a lumber company.
 The employee had been sued for breach of his non-competition agreement, misappropriation of trade secrets and copyright violations.
 Following extensive discovery and the filing of dispositive motions, the case settled favorably on a confidential basis.

-- National Futures Association-Compliant Anti-Money Laundering Presentation, 2012 – Present, Atlas Commodities, LLC
+- National Futures Association-Compliant Anti-Money Laundering Presentation, Atlas Commodities, LLC, 2012 – 2020

 - Weekly Radio Presentation, KPFT/Pacifica Radio, 2008 – 2018